Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: Introduction

+In our real data example with $p = 332$, we further observed better mixing and out-of-sample predictive performance of our exact Bayesian algorithms compared with pseudo-likelihood approaches.
+See Sections \ref{sec:experiments} and \ref{sec:COVID} for a full description.

-We now discuss selected literature on fully Bayesian methods.
+We discuss selected literature on fully Bayesian methods.
 The first approach relied on the G-Wishart distribution \citep{roverato2002hyper}.
-A former challenge was that prior normalising constants are unavailable, but there are now efficient approximations to their ratios between models that differ by one edge \citep{mohammadi2023accelerating, van2022g}.
+A former challenge was that the G-Wishart normalising constants associated to each graphical structure are unavailable, but there are now efficient approximations to their ratios between models that differ by one edge \citep{mohammadi2023accelerating, van2022g}.
 Model exploration is then restricted to moving between such neighbors.
-An increasingly popular alternative is to consider priors with density
+A popular alternative is to consider priors with density

-for some priors $\pi_{ij}$, where $\mathds{1}$ is an indicator and $\mathcal{M}_+(p)$ the space of $p \times p$ symmetric positive-definite matrices.
-Examples include continuous shrinkage priors such as the spike-and-slab \citep{Wang2015ScalingIU, banerjee2015bayesian, gan2018}, Laplace \citep{wang2012bayesian} and horseshoe priors \citep{li2019graphical}.
-An argument for these priors over the G-Wishart is that at each Markov Chain Monte Carlo (MCMC) iteration one can update the $p-1$ off-diagonal entries associated to a row of $\Omega$ \citep{Wang2015ScalingIU}.
-Despite these notable advances, MCMC for such continuous shrinkage priors faces major limitations.
+for some univariate densities $(\pi_{ij})_{i\leq j}$, where $\mathds{1}$ is an indicator and $\mathcal{M}_+(p)$ the space of $p \times p$ symmetric positive-definite matrices.
+Examples include continuous shrinkage priors such as the continuous spike-and-slab \citep{Wang2015ScalingIU, banerjee2015bayesian, gan2018}, Laplace \citep{wang2012bayesian} and horseshoe priors \citep{li2019graphical}.
+An argument for these priors over the G-Wishart is that at each Markov Chain Monte Carlo (MCMC) iteration one can update the $p-1$ off-diagonal entries in a row of $\Omega$ \citep{Wang2015ScalingIU}.
+Despite these notable advances, MCMC for continuous shrinkage priors faces major limitations.
 Each iteration requires sampling all parameters, e.g., $p-1$ if a row of $\Omega$ is updated, even if many are effectively zero.
-This has a significant computational and memory storage cost.
+This has a significant computational and storage cost.
 Further, there are no guarantees on mixing times, and we show examples where previous algorithms mix poorly.